2023 NATIONAL FIRST NATIONS

-3. CONCESSION: A special registration rate for university students is being offered for a flat rate of $650
+CONCESSION: A special registration rate for university students is being offered for a flat rate of $750

 As the old saying goes the bigger the group, the lower the cost.
 This principle especially applies to travel and accommodation.
 In many areas of Australia, choice and selection of flights are limited due to the monopoly of regional airline companies operating in remote communities.
 Hence, we cannot do much in bringing the airfare costs down.
 Also, upon arriving at your destination you then have to organise accommodation, and this is where the costs are starting to add up.
 However, First Nations Travel Agency strives to make bookings seamless and hassle-free for your organisation.

 First Nations Travel’s business plan is based upon the principle that at any one time there is more than one Indigenous person / organisation requiring travel and accommodation.
 As such, First Nations Travel have negotiated and secured special rates with all of the major players within the travel and hotel industry.
 First Nations Travel have secured an unbelievable special rate with the host venue for those delegates who wish the convenience of staying onsite.
 Your accommodation costs can now be added to your conference registration fees, reducing the amount of administration work in your accounting and acquittals.
 It needs to be noted that your accommodation must be paid within seven days of the invoice.

 If you are an international guest or speaker, please note that citizens of some countries require visas before entering Australia.
 To obtain an Australian Visa, you may require a letter of invite from the conference secretariat.
 To obtain the letter of invitation, the guest must have registered for the conference and paid the required conference cost.
-This is refundable if visas are not approve, you should allow a minimum of 60 days for visa processing at the nearest Australian Embassy.
+This is refundable if visas are not approved, you should allow a minimum of 60 days for visa processing at the nearest Australian Embassy.
 Please note, processing visa documents in some countries may take longer, depending on your country of origin.
 Visas can be obtained online from the Australian Federal Government's Department of Home Affairs website at this link https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder/visit#

 ICS Conferences have developed flexible sponsorship packages to sponsor the conference either in part or in full.
 Sponsorship is a great way of promoting your organisation/ company/ department to all delegates attending the conference.
-Sponsorship opportunities are only open to businesses and private enterprise government departments and specialised programs.
-This is not individuals to attend a conference as A delicate.
+Sponsorship opportunities are only open to businesses and private enterprise, not individuals.
 Indigenous Conference Services (Australia) will be of further assistance in tailoring your sponsorship arrangement.
-Please phone us on +61455776668 or send us your expression of interest by e-Mail: email@example.com
+Please phone us on +61 4557 76 668 or send us your expression of interest by email: email@example.com

 ICS-MEES Pty Ltd